Track 404 Pages in GA4: Why 39% Get Missed Silently

 Source: Google Analytics Help, Enhanced Measurement reference, accessed May 2026.

 That's the full list.
 Scroll, click, search, video, file, form.
-All of them are DOM interactions that gtag can intercept by attaching event listeners.
-None of them require knowing the HTTP response code, which is why 404 detection isn't there.
-My read: this isn't an oversight Google forgot.
-It's a feature category they decided not to build.
+Every one of them is a DOM interaction that gtag can catch by attaching an event listener.
+None of them need the HTTP response code.
+That's why 404 detection isn't there.
+My read: this isn't an oversight.
+It's a category of work Google chose not to do.

-I've looked for an official Google statement explaining the omission.
-I can't find one.
+I went looking for an official Google statement explaining the gap.
+There isn't one.
 The GA4 release notes don't mention 404s.
-Search Central nudges you toward the Page Indexing Report in Search Console, which is fine for SEO triage but only covers what Googlebot crawled.
-Real-user 404 traffic from your email links, your app redirects, your stale bookmarks: invisible to GSC.
+Search Central points you to the Page Indexing Report in Search Console.
+That's fine for SEO triage, but it only covers what Googlebot crawled.
+The 404s your real users hit from email links, app redirects, and stale bookmarks stay invisible to Search Console.
 You're on your own.

 The standard GTM setup (and how it actually works)

-Every popular GA4 tutorial converges on the same recipe: a Google Tag Manager trigger that fires when the document title contains "404" or "not found."
-The shape of the setup is identical across Analytics Mania, MeasureSchool, and Bounteous.
+Every popular GA4 tutorial lands on the same recipe: a Google Tag Manager trigger that fires when the document title contains "404" or "not found."
+The shape is identical across Analytics Mania, MeasureSchool, and Bounteous.
 Here's the full process.

 The official GA4 docs don't walk you through any of this.
-The closest thing to a Google-blessed alternative is firing a gtag('event', 'exception', { description: '...', fatal: false }) from a <script> tag injected into your 404 template, but the docs describe exception as a crashes-and-errors event, not a page-level signal.
-The community settled on the GTM page-title approach because it doesn't need developer access and works with whatever 404 template your CMS already has.
+The closest Google-blessed alternative is firing a gtag('event', 'exception', { description: '...', fatal: false }) from a <script> tag injected into your 404 template.
+But the docs describe exception as a crashes-and-errors event, not a page-level signal.
+The community settled on the GTM page-title approach because it doesn't need developer access and works with whatever 404 template your CMS already ships.

 That's the theory.
-In practice, the trigger fires on the wrong pages, misses the right ones, doesn't catch soft 404s, breaks on SPAs, and silently fails on any site whose 404 page isn't in English.
-It also takes up to 48 hours for GA4 to surface the data after you publish the trigger, which makes the test-and-verify loop slow and demoralizing.
+In practice the trigger fires on the wrong pages, misses the right ones, doesn't catch soft 404s, breaks on single-page apps, and quietly fails on any site whose 404 page isn't in English.
+It also takes up to 48 hours for GA4 to surface the data after you publish the trigger.
+So the test-and-verify loop is slow and demoralizing.

-The bigger problem is that the recipe assumes every 404 page on every website does what the tutorial says it should.
-We checked.
+The bigger problem sits underneath all of that.
+The recipe assumes every 404 page on every website behaves the way the tutorial says it should.
+I checked whether that holds.

 I wrote a small Node script that hits a guaranteed-nonexistent URL on a curated list of well-known sites.
-The list spans SaaS (Stripe, Notion, Slack, Vercel), ecommerce (Shopify, Etsy, Patagonia, Nike), news (NYT, Guardian, Reuters), government (NASA, CDC, IRS), WordPress publishers, open-source foundations, privacy-focused tools, and a deliberate slice of European-language sites (German, French, Spanish, Italian, Norwegian, Finnish).
-91 sites probed.
+The list spans SaaS (Stripe, Notion, Slack, Vercel), ecommerce (Shopify, Etsy, Patagonia, Nike), news (NYT, Guardian, Reuters), government (NASA, CDC, IRS), WordPress publishers, software foundations, privacy-focused tools, and a deliberate slice of European-language sites (German, French, Spanish, Italian, Norwegian, Finnish).
+I probed 91 sites.
 87 returned a successful HTTP response.

-For each site, I followed redirects, captured the final HTTP status, captured the server-rendered <title>, and scanned the response body for "not found" phrases in eight languages.
-The methodology is checked into the repo so anyone can reproduce it.
-The findings are unambiguous.
+For each one I followed redirects, captured the final HTTP status, captured the server-rendered <title>, and scanned the response body for "not found" phrases in eight languages.
+The methodology is checked into the repo so anyone can rerun it.
+The findings are not subtle.

 Standard GA4 + GTM 404 trigger, tested in the wild